 - Mean age: 68 (IQR 56—79)

 Causes for the acute coronary syndrome

-In about 95 % of the cases, a ruptured plaque, which has formed inside the coronary arteries within the context of atherosclerosis, is responsible for the symptoms of acute coronary syndrome.
-Arthritides, endocarditis, the consumption of cocaine, emboli of heart valve prostheses or other paradoxical embolisms are of less significance for etiology.
+In about 95% of the cases, a ruptured plaque, which has formed inside the coronary arteries within the context of atherosclerosis, is responsible for ACS symptoms.
+Arthritides, endocarditis, cocaine use, emboli of heart valve prostheses, or other paradoxical embolisms are of less significance etiologically.